RubixML/ML/README.md

 $layer = new Linear(1e-5);
 ```

-### Logistic
+### Logit
-The Logistic Output Layer consists of a single sigmoid neuron capable of distinguishing between two classes.
+This Logit layer consists of a single [Sigmoid](#sigmoid) neuron capable of distinguishing between two classes.
+The Logit layer is useful for neural networks that output a binary class prediction.

 ##### Parameters:
 | Param | Default | Type | Description |